12 Reasons to Invest in Digital Marketing Strategy

 1. Improved position in search results

-SEO is what earns you points for different ranking factors – which tell search engines how to position you among hundreds of thousands of other sites on the same topic.
-SEO also encourages regular crawling and re-indexing of your website.
-Every crawl is a chance to rise to a better position.
+SEO is what earns you points for different ranking factors – which tell search engines how to position your page among hundreds of thousands of others on the same topic.

-Without SEO, your site can live out in the boonies on page 32 of search results – and you can imagine how many searchers venture that far.
+Without SEO, your site can live forever out in the boonies on page 32 of search results.
+You can imagine how many searchers venture that far.

 2. Increased traffic